telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/widgets.md

 The Widget class is inheritor of [Annotation]({%slug radpdfprocessing-model-annotations-and-destinations%}) and is the base class for all widgets.
 It provides common properties for all widgets and has WidgetContentType property, which helps you to recognize the concrete widget type and cast the base class instance to get the concrete widget inheritor.

-All widgets are created using the the Widgets collection of the [FormField]({%slug radpdfprocessing-model-interactive-forms-form-fields%}) class inheritors.
+All widgets are created using the Widgets collection of the [FormField]({%slug radpdfprocessing-model-interactive-forms-form-fields%}) class inheritors.
 Using the **AddWidget()** and **Remove()** methods, you can respectively add or remove a widget from the collection.
 As the widget collection implements the **IEnumerable** interface, you can iterate all the available in the FormField instance widgets.